wdanilo/luna-rfcs/text/0000-luna-build.md

   directory or, if specified, in the directory specified by `PATH`.
 This project will contain the folder structure specified in [Project Structure](#project-structure).
-- `build`: This will build the project as specified in the `project-name.toml`.
+- `build [ARTEFACT]`: This will build the project artefact as specified in the `project-name.toml`.
+If no artefact is specified it will build `application`.
+  If there is no application it will build all the listed libraries.
+If the project is missing any of its specified dependencies, they will be downloaded and installed as part of this build step.
 - `test`: This will run all tests contained within the `test/` directory.
 - `clean`: This command will remove any built artefacts from the project, including documentation and binaries.